-Until end of 2019, the Finnish natural gas market was isolated with a pipeline connection only to the importing country Russia.
+Until end of 2019, the Finnish natural gas market was isolated with a pipeline connection only to Russia.
 There was also only one gas wholesale supplier.
+Commissioning of Balticconnector pipeline in December 2019 connected the Finnish gas market to Baltic gas markets and enabled gas market opening for competition from 1 January 2020.